 - Please review these few procedures with everyone who drives your child(ren) to school.

-- Parents or drivers must accompany all pre-school children into the school.
+- Parents or drivers must walk all pre-school children to the preschool doors.
+Their teachers will meet them at the door.

 Dismissal – Grades K through Eight